lambdaclass/lambdaclass_hacking_learning_path/README.md

 - There is the approach of doing things in "one true way", how does it affect extensibility?

 #### Linux
-As you already installed GNU-tools, there's no need to install Linux on a VM (Virtual Machine).
+If you've already installed GNU-tools, there's no need to install Linux on a VM.

 - [The Linux Command Line](https://nostarch.com/tlcl2)
     - Chapters [1-7], [9-10], 14, [16-17] Basic shell usage